-An expert in federal individual income tax who has testified for reform of spousal liability for income taxes before the Oversight Subcommittee of the House Ways & Means Committee and the Senate Finance Committee, Professor Beck teaches Individual Tax, Tax Policy, International Tax, and the Taxation of Property Transactions.
-He has also taught Corporate & Partnership Tax.
+An expert in federal individual income tax who has testified for reform of spousal liability for income taxes before the Oversight Subcommittee of the House Ways and Means Committee and the Senate Finance Committee, Professor Beck has taught Individual Tax, Tax Policy, International Tax, Taxation of Property Transactions, and Corporate and Partnership Tax.

-While an assistant professor at the University of Denver College of Law, he taught in an LL.M. program in tax and he is now Co-Director of a similar program which he founded at New York Law School.
+While an assistant professor at the University of Denver College of Law, he taught in an LL.M. program in tax and he was Co-Director of a similar program at New York Law School, which he founded.